guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

     }
     ```

-1. Set your two main variables to complete the configuration, along with any others.
+1. There is a main variable that must be set to complete the `main.tf`:

-    - `source = "dcos-terraform/dcos/<your-cloud-provider>"`: the options are: `gcp`, `aws`, or `azurerm`.
-For example, AWS users it would look like:
-      ```bash
-      source = "dcos-terraform/dcos/aws"
-      ```

     - `ssh_public_key_file = "<path-to-public-key-file>"`: the path to the public key for your cluster, following our example it would be:
       ```bash
       "~/.ssh/aws-key.pub"
       ```

-    This sample configuration file will get you started on the installation of an open source DC/OS 1.12 cluster with the following nodes:
+1. This sample configuration file will get you started on the installation of an open source DC/OS 1.12 cluster with the following nodes:

     - 1 Master
     - 2 Private Agents
     - 1 Public Agent

+    Enterprise users, uncomment/comment the section on for the variant to look like this, inserting the location to your license key. [enterprise type="inline" size="small" /]

+        ```bash
+        dcos_variant              = "ee"
+        dcos_license_key_contents = "${file("./license.txt")}"
+        # dcos_variant = "open"
+        ```

     If you want to change the cluster name or vary the number of masters/agents, feel free to adjust those values now as well.
-Cluster names must be unique, consist of alphanumeric characters, '-', '_' or '.', start and end with an alphanumeric characters, and be no longer than 24 characters.
-You can find additional [input variables and their descriptions here](/1.12/installing/evaluation/mesosphere-supported-methods/configuring-templates/).
+Cluster names must be unique, consist of alphanumeric characters, '-', '_' or '.', start and end with an alphanumeric character, and be no longer than 24 characters.
+You can find additional [input variables and their descriptions here](/1.12/installing/evaluation/mesosphere-supported-methods/aws-advanced/).

-    There are also simple helpers underneath the module which find your public ip and specify that the following output should be printed once cluster creation is complete:
+    There are also simple helpers listed underneath the module which find your public ip and specify that the following output should be printed once cluster creation is complete:

     - `master-ips` A list of Your DC/OS master nodes
     - `cluster-address` The URL you use to access DC/OS UI after the cluster is setup.